TimAstier/correspondances/README.md

   - flow
   - spirituality
   - Movement is life and life is death.
 More lines of code.
 Drawbacks in a chess move.

+## Articles ideas

+- Change the speed of keyboard.
+- Change the speed of switching screens.
+- Color pickerHow to make this into a website.
+- How to get started with VS Code.
+- How to get a folder in VS Code.
+- Github.
+Github workflows.
+- Change the speed of keyboard.
+- Change the speed of switching screens.
+- Color picker

 ## Built with